petrixh/vaadinobskitdemo/README.md

 A test/demo setup for running kit demos.
 For now ObservabilityKit being the only one included.

+It is recommended that you run this on a system with:
+- 4 or "multiple" cores/threads (some leaky ops are heavy, but it will always use one less than available unless only one is available)
+- some ram...
+4GB for instance if you show the leaky ram demo

 In order to run the demos, you'll need to have the appropriate Vaadin license installed.
 On your dev system you probably already have everything installed.
 For a VM, you might want to install one of the server (or offline, limited to 3, I think) licenses (production builds only):